thomasmichaelwallace/EngCel/README.md

 Because of limitations in Excel, mod_colour disables the undo function, and therefore is now switched on when Excel starts.

-To enable mod_colour, use the mixin _|@colour_.
+To enable mod_colour, use the mixin |@colour.
 This will return either 'on' or 'off' representing the state of mod_colour after the switch.
-Note that mod_colour will only effect cells altered _when it is on_.
+Note that mod_colour will only effect cells altered when it is on.

 Author and Licence
 ==================